-Abstracted by Greg Arnold, DC, CSCS.
-Participants consuming pistachio had a 6.4% decrease in the total cholesterol, HDL cholesterol ratio, 43% increase in blood vessel relaxation and 4.5 % decrease in Body Mass Index.
-Posted April 20, 2012. r/km
+Written by Greg Arnold, DC, CSCS.
+Participants consuming pistachios had a 6.4% decrease in the total cholesterol, HDL cholesterol ratio, 43% increase in blood vessel relaxation, 4.5 % decrease in Body Mass Index, and 24% improvement in a marker for inflammation.

 Now a new review of research on pistachios (5) finds three specific ways pistachios improve health.